Reinforcement Learning Using Quantum Boltzmann Machines: Preliminaries

 where $r$ is the number of replicas, $J^+ = \frac{1}{2\beta} \log \coth \left(\frac{\Gamma\beta}{r}\right)$, and $\sigma_{ik}$ represent spins of the classical system of one dimension higher.

 In our experiments, the strength $\Gamma$ of the transverse field is scheduled to linearly decrease from $20.00$ to one of $\Gamma_f = 0.01$ or $2.00$.
 The inverse temperature $\beta$ is set to the constant $2.00$.
+The initial value, $20.00$, of the transverse field is empirically chosen to be well above the coupling strengths created during the training.
 Each spin is replicated 25 times to represent the Trotter slices in the extra dimension.
-The simulation is set to iterate over all replications of all spins one time per sweep, and the number of sweeps is set to 300.
+The simulation is set to iterate over all replications of all spins one time per sweep, and the number of sweeps is set to 300, which appears to be large enough for the sizes of Ising models constructed during our experiments.
 For each instance of input, the SQA algorithm is run 150 times.
 After termination, the configuration of each replica, as well as the configuration of the entire classical Ising model of one dimension higher, is returned.

-Although the SQA algorithm does not follow the dynamics of a physical quantum annealer explicitly, it is used to simulate this process since it captures major quantum phenomena such as tunnelling and entanglement \cite{1510.08057}.
-In \cite{1510.08057}, for example, it is shown that quantum Monte Carlo simulations can be used to understand the tunnelling behaviour in quantum annealers.
+Although the SQA algorithm does not follow the dynamics of a physical quantum annealer explicitly, it is used to simulate this process, as it captures major quantum phenomena such as tunnelling and entanglement \cite{1510.08057}.
+In ~\cite{1510.08057}, for example, it is shown that quantum Monte Carlo simulations can be used to understand the tunnelling behaviour in quantum annealers.
 As mentioned previously, it readily follows from the results of \cite{morita2006convergence} that the limiting distribution of SQA is the Boltzmann distribution of $\mathcal H^{\eff}$.
 This makes SQA a candidate classical algorithm for sampling from Boltzmann distributions of classical and quantum Hamiltonians.
 The former is achieved by setting $\Gamma_f \simeq 0$, and the latter by constructing an effective Hamiltonian of the system of one dimension higher, representing the quantum Hamiltonian with non-negligible $\Gamma_f$.
 Alternatively, a classical Monte Carlo simulation used to sample from the Boltzmann distribution of the classical Ising Hamiltonian is the SA algorithm, based on thermal fluctuations of classical spin systems.

-In Algorithm \ref{alg:RL-RBM}, we recall the steps of the classical reinforcement learning algorithm using an RBM with a graphical model similar to that shown in Fig.~\ref{rbm-graph}.
-We set the initial Boltzmann machine weights using Gaussian zero-mean values with a standard deviation of $1.00$, as is common practice for implementing Boltzmann machines \cite{hinton2010practical}.
-Consequently, this initializes an approximation of a Q-function and a policy $\pi$ given by

-We associate a classical spin variable $\sigma_h$ to each hidden node $h$.
-Then the activations of the hidden nodes are calculated via